 Living abroad is stressful.
 Suffering injury by accident in a foreign country would be one of the worst cases you don’t even want to imagine.
 Our office is providing legal advice and representation for foreign victims to seek damages in various types of accidents.

 In this article, our personal injury lawyer in Seoul, Korea explains what you need to know about the personal injury lawyers in Korea and what you can expect from them.

 [Updated on March 20th, 2020] In South Korea, the immigration office may remove or deport from South Korea any person who violated the Immigration Control Act(“ICA”).
-Any person who is released after receiving a sentence of fine, imprisonment or heavier punishment could be removed from Korea by an exit or a deportation order pursuant to ICA.
-In this article, we will provide a general overview of an exit and deportation order under Korean immigration law.
-Continue reading
+Any person who is released after receiving a sentence of fine, imprisonment, or heavier punishment could be removed from Korea by an exit or a deportation order under ICA.
+In this article, we will provide a general overview of an exit and deportation order under Korean immigration law. (more…)

 “I am an adoptee from South Korea to the U.S. Currently I live in the U.S. Recently I found my biological parents died in South Korea.
 He is survived by his wife and 2 sons.
 He had businesses in Korea.
 Can an adopted child inherit from biological parents in Korea?
 I have never met or spoken to his wife and sons and so I don’t know if he had a will written.
 What are my inheritance rights under Korean law?”

 Everything Boils Down to Whether it is Full Adoption or Simple Adoption

 A legal child is entitled to inheritance from his/her deceased parent.
 When the child is adopted, some jurisdictions treat the adoption as disconnecting the legal relationship with the biological parent, and some jurisdictions don’t.
 We call the former as a full adoption and the latter as a simple adoption.

 As you can understand from the general idea of inheritance, an adopted child can inherit from biological parents in Korea only when the adoption is regarded as (more…)